Small Spaces, Big Design: How to Make the Most of Your Tiny Bathroom

 Shelving, Towel Racks, and Storage

-When it comes to storage in a small bathroom, there are several things that can be done to make the room appear less cluttered and larger.
+When it comes to storage in a small bathroom, several things can be done to make the room appear less cluttered and larger.
 Hang shelves behind the toilet or on a wall, high enough so that they can be reached without hindering the flow of the room.
 Mount clear shelves or shelving that complements but does not distract from the bathroom's color scheme.
 Use baskets under floating vanities or on high shelving to store toilet paper, extra towels, or toiletries.
 Hang towels on hooks or on a rack that attaches to the back of the bathroom door and won't take up additional space.
 Magnetic strips adhered to the inside of a medicine cabinet can keep metal grooming accessories, such as nail clippers or tweezers, within reach but out of sight.

 Showers